It’s About Your Time

-Because learning doesn’t end at commencement, the Lancaster Seminary MDiv gives you 2 advanced courses after graduation at no extra charge, providing additional support and perspective on your career journey.
+Because learning doesn’t end at commencement, the Lancaster Seminary MDiv gives you two advanced courses after graduation at no extra charge, providing additional support and perspective on your career journey.

 It’s A Clear Path To Graduation

-Our focused curriculum, predictable schedule, and annual rate tuition take the guesswork out of planning so you can earn your degree in 4 years.
-Or choose the accelerated option – with increased course load – and graduate in 3 years!
+Our focused curriculum, predictable schedule, and annual rate tuition take the guesswork out of planning so you can earn your degree in four years.

 TECHNOLOGY that supplements but never replaces face-to-face interpersonal experiences, hallmarks of a well-rounded education.